 All the meatballs were well-seasoned and tasted of decent ingredients prepared with care.
 The roast veg were cooked well, just starting to caramelise, but not dried out, and the other ‘beds’ equally effective.
 My balls were certainly hearty (so to speak, I guess the punning is catching) and hit the spot.
 In a bid to reinforce the places Yorkshire credentials every dish can be served with a complimentary Yorkshire pudding.
 I had fully expected to be dismissing this as a unwarranted frippery but after all of us finished them and commented on them being well-prepared, I’d best stay away from that touch of hypocrisy.

 Coming in at around £20 each was very fair and we left very happy.
 I maintain that the endless punning is a pain in the (smashed) balls, but reiterate the need to have a sense of humour about oneself.
-Fight your way through the ‘balls’ and enjoy the balls!
+Fight your way through the ‘balls’ and enjoy the Yorkshire Meatball Company!